ivop/osiemu/README.md

 ## Future additions?

-* Add osi2hfe and hfe2osi tools to binary distribution
 * Add support for non-standard floppy formats, like 5.25" 80 tracks SD and DD, and 3.5" 80 tracks SD and DD.

 * Sound: 1-bit ACIA RTS DAC (which model? where is the software?)